ttnick/ttnick.github.io/_posts/2022-01-14-in-freshmen-s-terms-what-is-a-matroid.md

 Right off the bat, I will start this blog by starting a series on a gentle introduction to my favorite topic: matroids.

-The first time I heard about matroids was actually after I got my Master's degree whe I was still employed as a TA at the Theoretical Computer Science group at RWTH Aachen.
+The first time I heard about matroids was actually after I got my Master's degree when I was still employed as a TA at the Theoretical Computer Science group at RWTH Aachen.
 A few months later when I joined the Chair of Management Science as PhD student, they somehow became a main part of what I was working on.
 A matroid is a neat structure defined on a finite ground set $E$.
 Usually one is interested in a question like
 > "Which elements from $E$ can I pick such that my collection is not in some way constricted?"

 Sometimes this kind of question depends simply on the number of elements that I pick, i.e. as long as i do not pick too many elements, my collection is *feasible*.
 In other cases, the cardinality of my set is less important, but I have that there are not two (or more) elements included that can not go along with each other.